Prescription Designs for Ophthalmologists in MS Word

 Let us dig into the meaning of each to better understand the difference.
 An ophthalmologist is a medical doctor or doctor of osteopathy with specialized training in diagnosing and treating problems related to eyes and vision.
 An ophthalmologist is different from an optometrist because the latter has not received a professional medical degree and can only examine eye vision-related abnormalities.

-An optometrist can provide a brief treatment of a few eye conditions but are not able to prescribe a medicine or carry out the surgery.
+An optometrist can provide a brief treatment of a few eye conditions but is not able to prescribe a medicine or carry out the surgery.

 In addition, opticians are known for their experience in eye vision and glasses too.
 They can suggest glasses, and lenses based on an ophthalmologist’s prescription.
 However, they CAN NOT carry out eye examinations, prescriptions, diagnoses, or treatments.